 A benefit of ZTA is that it can authenticate endpoint and IoT devices to establish and maintain all-inclusive management control and ensure the visibility of every component attached to the network.
 For headless IoT devices, network access control (NAC) solutions can perform discovery and access control.
 Using NAC policies, organizations can apply the zero-trust principles of least access to IoT devices, granting only sufficient network access to perform their role.

-When it comes to zero trust security, you need to develop and execute a plan that ensures consistent protocols and policies that are implemented across the entire network.
-No matter who, where, or what they want to access, the rules must be consistent.
-That means you need to find zero trust security tools that aren’t cloud-only, for example, because if you run a hybrid network, you need the same zero trust on your physical campus as for your remote workers/assets.
-Comparatively, few companies are running cloud-only; most have taken a hybrid approach, and yet many zero trust solution providers are developing cloud-only solutions.
+When it comes to zero-trust security, you must develop and execute a plan that ensures consistent protocols and policies that are implemented across the entire network.
+No matter who, where, or what they want to access, the rules must be consistent - that means you need to find zero-trust security tools that aren’t cloud-only.
+For example, if you run a hybrid network, you will need to use the same zero-trust security tools with your remote workers that you use on your physical campus.
+Few companies are actually running cloud-only, most have taken a hybrid approach, and yet many zero-trust solution providers are developing cloud-only solutions.

 Over the past year, organizations have begun to depend more on hybrid and multi-cloud environments to help support their ongoing digital transformation requirements.
 According to a recent report from Fortinet, 76% of responding organizations reported using at least two cloud providers.

-An important aspect to consider is the difference in each of the cloud platforms.
-Each has different built-in security tools and functions with different capabilities, command structures, syntax and logic.
+The difference in all of the cloud platforms is an important aspect to consider when deciding which service is best for your organization.
+Each platform has various built-in security tools and functions with different capabilities, command structures, syntax, and logic.
 The data center is still another environment.
 In addition, organizations may be migrating into and out of clouds.
-Each cloud offers unique advantages, and it’s essential for the organization to be able to use whichever ones support their business needs; cybersecurity must not hinder that.
-Yet, with each cloud provider offering different security services using different tooling and approaches, each of your clouds becomes an independent silo in a fragmented network security infrastructure – not an ideal set-up.
+Each cloud offers unique advantages, and it’s essential that the organization to be is able to use whichever ones support their business needs, and cybersecurity must not hinder that.
+Yet, with each cloud provider offering different security services using different tools and approaches, each of your clouds becomes an independent silo in a fragmented network security infrastructure – not an ideal set-up.

-But, if you have a common security overlay across all of these data centers and clouds, you provide an abstraction layer above the individual tools that gives you visibility across the clouds, control of them, and the ability to establish a common security posture irrespective of where an application may be, or where it may move to.
+In order to combat this issue, you must have a common security overlay across all of these data centers and clouds, which will provide an abstraction layer above the individual tools that gives you visibility across the clouds, control of them, and the ability to establish a common security posture irrespective of where an application may be, or where it may move to.

 Consequently, applications can reside anywhere – from on-campus to branch to data center to cloud.
 This is why it’s so important to make sure your zero-trust approach can provide the same protocols, no matter where the worker is physically located and how they’re accessing company resources.

-As the network perimeter continues to dissolve, due in part to edge computing technologies and the global shift to remote work, organizations must make use of every security advantage that exists.
-That includes knowing how to implement a zero trust security strategy.
-Because there's so many threats from without and within, it’s appropriate to treat every person and thing trying to gain access to the network and its applications as a threat.
+As the network perimeter continues to dissolve, due in part to edge computing technologies and the global shift to remote work, organizations must make use of every security advantage that exists, and that includes knowing how to implement a zero-trust security strategy.
+Because there are so many threats from without and within, it’s appropriate to treat every person and thing trying to gain access to the network and its applications as a threat.
 Trustless security measures don’t require a total network overhaul but do result in a stronger network shield.
-By doing the initial hard work of establishing Zero Trust Access and its offshoot, Zero Trust Network Access, you’ll be relieving your IT security team of additional work and significantly upping your security quotient.
+By doing the initial hard work of establishing zero-trust Access and its offshoot, zero-trust Network Access, you’ll be relieving your IT security team of additional work and significantly upping your security quotient.